FictitiousFrode/AIF/Readme.txt

 you want for your story.
 A full inclusion would look like this:

   Include Erotic Storytelling by Fictitious Frode.
-  Include Topical Conversation by Fictitious Frode.
+  Include Simple Conversations by Fictitious Frode.
   Include Directionality by Fictitious Frode.

 All of the extensions have proper documentation, available from the Extensions